juicedata/juicefs-csi-driver/README.md

 helm install juicefs-csi-driver juicefs/juicefs-csi-driver -n kube-system -f ./values.yaml
 ```

-4. Check the deployment
+4. Verify installation

-The deployment will launch a `StatefulSet` named `juicefs-csi-controller` with `1` replica and a `DaemonSet` named `juicefs-csi-node`, so run `kubectl -n kube-system get pods -l app.kubernetes.io/name=juicefs-csi-driver` should see `n+1` (where `n` is the number of worker nodes of the Kubernetes cluster) pods are running.
+The installation will launch a `StatefulSet` named `juicefs-csi-controller` with `1` replica and a `DaemonSet` named `juicefs-csi-node`, so run `kubectl -n kube-system get pods -l app.kubernetes.io/name=juicefs-csi-driver` should see `n+1` (where `n` is the number of worker nodes of the Kubernetes cluster) pods are running.
 For example:

 ```sh
 $ kubectl -n kube-system get pods -l app.kubernetes.io/name=juicefs-csi-driver